Kharepooja1999/M2_EmbSys/Project/1_Requirements/readme.md

 # Smart Blind Stick:
 ------------------------------------------------------------------------
+# Abstract:
+ This project describes ultrasonic blind walking stick with the use of arduino. according to who, 30 million peoples are permanently blind and 285 billion peoples with vision impairment . if you notice them , you can very well know about it they can’t walk without the help of other. one has to ask guidance to reach their destination. they have to  face morestruggles in their life daily life. using this blind stick , a person can walk more confidently.this stick detects the object in front of the person and give response to the user either by vibrating or through command. so, the person can walk without any fear. this device will be best solution to overcome their difficulties.

 # Introduction:

 Blind peoples have to face many challenges in their life, one of them is to find their way on the streets.
 As on the streets, there are so many vehicles and obstacles that may block their way and also may injure them.